Hello Kitty Shinkansen bullet train unveiled in Japan

 And now they're coming together.

 Japan's Shinkansen train operator, West Japan Railway Co.
-Ltd announced it will launch a Hello Kitty-themed Shinkansen bullet train on June 30.
+Ltd has unveiled its new Hello Kitty-themed Shinkansen bullet train.

+The special train, running the company's Sanyo Shinkansen line, will debut this week, on June 30.
+It will continue to run for the next three months.

-Aimed at revitalizing regional communities in western Japan, the trains will make stops at each station between Shin-Osaka and Hakata -- ward in Fukuoka city in western Japan's Fukuoka prefecture.
+Aimed at revitalizing regional communities in western Japan, the trains will make stops at each station between Shin-Osaka and Hakata in Fukuoka city in western Japan's Fukuoka prefecture.

-The company will revamp two 500 series Shinkansen bullet trains, coating them in Hello Kitty designs.
-The livery will be decorated in pink ribbons and Hello Kitty's signature bow -- a design meant to represent the campaign's goal of connecting travelers with destinations in the regions.
+The company has revamped two 500 series Shinkansen bullet trains, coating them in Hello Kitty designs.
+The livery is decorated in pink ribbons and Hello Kitty's signature bow -- a design meant to represent the campaign's goal of connecting travelers with destinations in the regions.

 Hello Kitty everywhere

-Two of the cars will be transformed into Hello Kitty worlds, featuring excessive and adorable kitty motifs.
+Two of the cars have been transformed into Hello Kitty worlds, featuring excessive and adorable kitty motifs.

 The floor, windows, headrests and armrests of Car 2 -- named Kawaii!
-Room -- will be a passenger car covered in motifs from Hello Kitty and Friends.
-There will also be a photo booth -- featuring a Hello Kitty doll in Shinkansen uniform -- for all your Instagram needs.
+Room -- are covered in motifs from Hello Kitty and Friends.
+There is also a photo booth -- featuring a Hello Kitty doll in Shinkansen uniform -- for all your Instagram needs.

 Instead of the usual Shinkansen jingle, the train will ring the original Hello Kitty theme tune as it approaches the stations.